Forced out by tsunami, Japan sushi chef dreams of home

 Though the worst of the debris has been cleared away from areas devastated by the massive tsunami set off by the 9.0 magnitude offshore quake on March 11, reconstruction has yet to begin in many due to the vast scale of the destruction and the overwhelming financial burden of rebuilding.

-In some, such as the city of Rikuzentakata just south of Ofunato, thousands of buildings were levelled by the 10 metre (33 ft) wave, wiping out its downtown.
+In some, such as the city of Rikuzentakata just south of Ofunato, thousands of buildings were leveled by the 10 meter (33 ft) wave, wiping out its downtown.

 Vast stretches along the coast where houses and stores once huddled close together under looming breakwaters still remain empty of all but cement foundations, dried weeds blowing in the ocean breezes.
 At night, in many places outside Ofunato, there is nothing but darkness.